Opus Dei: Membership

-Based on the language of Catholic Church law and theology, the prelature calls the people under the pastoral care of the prelate as "faithful of the prelature", since the term member connotes an association rather than a hierarchical structure such as a prelature or a diocese.

 As of 2018, the faithful of the Opus Dei Prelature numbered 95,318 members, of which 93,203 are lay persons, men and women, and 2,115 priests.
 These figures do not include the priest members of Opus Dei's Priestly Society of the Holy Cross, estimated to number 2,000 in the year 2005.
 About 60 percent of Opus Dei faithful reside in Europe, and 35 percent reside in the Americas.
 Women comprise 57% of the total membership.
 According to the study of John Allen, for the most part, Opus Dei faithful belong to the middle to low levels in society in terms of education, income, and social status.

 Opus Dei is made up of several different types of faithful.
 According to the Statutes of Opus Dei, the distinction derives from the degree to which they make themselves available for the official activities of the Prelature and for giving formation according to the spirit of Opus Dei.
 Supernumeraries, the largest type, currently account for about 70% of the total membership.
 Typically, supernumeraries are married men and women with careers.
 Supernumeraries devote a portion of their day to prayer, in addition to attending regular meetings and taking part in activities such as retreats.
-Due to their career and family obligations, supernumeraries are not as available to the organization as the other types of faithful, but they typically contribute financially to Opus Dei, and they lend other types of assistance as their circumstances permit.
+Due to their career and family obligations, supernumeraries are not as available to the organization as the other types of faithful, but typically contribute financially and lend other types of assistance as their circumstances permit.